Leecns/outline-bridge-server/README.md

 # Outline Bridge Server

-This repository contains Docker Compose files designed to deploy V2Ray as a bridge (relay) server for the Outline proxy.
+This repository contains a Docker Compose file designed to run V2Ray as a bridge (relay) server for the Outline (shadowsocks proxy by Google Jigsaw).
-The primary goal is to enhance the functionality of the Outline in highly restricted networks where direct connections to the Outline server is not possible.
+The primary goal is to enhance the functionality of the Outline in highly restricted networks where direct connections to Outline servers is not possible.

 ## Documentation

 ### What's Outline?

 [Outline](https://getoutline.org) is a set of proxy tools developed by Google based on the shadowsocks protocol.
-It includes Outline Manager, a desktop application for setting up servers, managing users, and tracking traffic, and Outline Manager, a user-friendly app compatible with various mobile and desktop platforms.
+It includes Outline Manager, a desktop application for setting up servers, managing users, and tracking traffic, and Outline Client, a user-friendly app compatible with various mobile and desktop platforms.

 It originally works as below.